andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 ### Where Rancher sits

-As I will proceed through this post by adding and deploying Kubernetes clusters and using Rancher accessing these clusters, I think it will make sense to illustrate how this looks like.
+As I will proceed through this post by adding and deploying Kubernetes clusters and using Rancher accessing these clusters, it will make sense to illustrate how this looks like.
 It may be beneficial to the overall understanding to have as much context as possible of whats going on and how things work when reading through the post.

 Running Rancher on Kubernetes makes Rancher Highly Available, it will be distributed across multiple Kubernetes worker nodes and also benefit from Kubernetes lifecycle management, self-healing etc. Rancher will become a critical endpoint so managing and ensuring availability to this endpoint is critical.
 Exposing the Rancher using a HA capable loadbalancer is something to consider.
-Loosing a singelton instance loadbalancer means loosing access to Rancher.
+Loosing a singleton instance loadbalancer means loosing access to Rancher.
 To expose Rancher one can use VMware [Avi Loadbalancer](https://docs.vmware.com/en/VMware-NSX-Advanced-Load-Balancer/index.html) with its distributed architecture (several Service Engines in Active/Active) or one can use Traefik loadbalancer, HAProxy Nginx, just to name a few.
-Then of course the underlaying physical compute hosts should consist of more than one host ofcourse.
+Then the underlaying physical compute hosts should consist of more than one host of course.

 One should thrive to make the Rancher API endpoint as robust as possible as this will be THE endpoint to use to access and manage the Rancher managed Kubernetes Clusters.